 In theory, preventing ovulation should help PMS.
 This is because ovulation, and the release of progesterone into the bloodstream after ovulation, seems to trigger symptoms of PMS.
 The COC pill (known as 'the pill') works as a contraceptive by preventing ovulation.

 However, pills do not always help with PMS, as they contain progestogen hormones (with a similar action to progesterone).
-A newer type of pill called Yasmin® contains a progestogen called drospirenone which may not have the downside of other progestogens.
-However, it is not clear from the research whether or not it is any better than other pills.
+One type of COC pill contains a progestogen called drospirenone which may not have the downside of other progestogens.
+(The first of these was called Yasmin® although there are now other brands with the same hormones.)
+This may be better than other pills for PMS symptoms, but research is ongoing.
 If you have PMS and require contraception then the pill may be a possible option to use for both effects.
-If you take the pill, your doctor may advise you to reduce the pill-free week to only four days, or to run three packets together without having a break.
+If you take the pill, your doctor may advise you to take it without having a break between packets, as this may have further benefits.

 Oestrogen given via a patch or gel has been shown to improve symptoms by suppressing egg production.
 Oestrogen tablets are not effective though.
 However, you will also need to take progestogens if you have not had a hysterectomy.
 These can be taken as tablets or an intrauterine system (IUS) can be inserted.
 The doses of oestrogen in a patch are much lower than in the COC pill, so the patch is not a method of contraception, but the IUS is.